Frequently asked questions about soft water

 This depends on how much water your household uses.
 An average domestic household would use approximately 1 bag of salt per month.

-When your Atlantis AT210 gets to the end of its life, we’ll collect it from your home and recycle it for you.
+When your Atlantis softener gets to the end of its life, providing you live within our service area, we’ll collect it from your home and recycle it for you.